BIGJRA/BIGJRA.github.io/reborn.md

 Head over to the Grand Stairway and make your way to B1F.
 At the top right, smash a rock, pick up a hidden *Green Shard*, then go up.
 In this new room you can find a hidden *PP Up*, *Exp.
 Candy L*, and a stationary *Exp.
 Candy M*.
 Talk to the hiker in here for a *Mining Kit*.

 The Mining Kit allows us to finally deal with all those glowing rocks everywhere.
-Essentially we get to play the Gen 4 mining minigame except the prizes are actually good.
+Essentially we get to play the Gen 4 mining minigame, except the prizes are actually good!
 Each stone will generate 2-4 items.

 Item probabilities are listed [in the appendices](#mining-item-probabilities).

-We can't revive the fossils or use the Odd Keystone just yet but we will soon enough.
+We can't revive the fossils or use the Odd Keystone just yet, but hold onto them if you get them.
 The evolution stones can help you evolve your team if you manage to find them, and Heart Scales and Shards will be useful throughout the game.
-The remaining items are generally good hold items though you can get at least one of each somewhere else in the game as well.
-There is an incredible number of these throughout the game so feel free to destroy the rocks as you see them.
+The remaining items are generally good hold items, though you can get at least one of each somewhere else in the game as well.
+There is an incredible number of these glowing rocks throughout the game.
 I won't be pointing out when there are rocks in a given room, but feel free to break them as you see them.

 Back in the main part of B1F, head to the left and smash the rock to go down a ladder.
-You'll find a hidden *Red Shard* as well as a *Rare Candy* and an *Amplified Rock*.
-Back at the part with the sequence of ledges, take the second path from the left.
+You may find **Solrock** here - this is a randomly determined event.
+You'll also find a hidden *Red Shard* as well as a *Rare Candy* and an *Amplified Rock*.

+Make your way back to the part with the sequence of ledges on B2F, and take the second path from the left.
 You'll be able to smash a rock to get an *Exp.
 Candy M*.
 Next, head back up and take the rightmost path.
 Smash some rocks along the path to access a hidden *Exp.
 Candy M*.
-Following this path up, you'll find **Solrock** or **Lunatone**, determined randomly.
+Following this path up, you'll find **Lunatone** if you didn't find Solrock earlier.

 ### Smashin' at the Slums